Athletics at the 1968 Summer Olympics – Men's 1500 metres

 The men's 1500 metres event at the 1968 Summer Olympics in Mexico City was held on 18 to the 20 of October.
 Fifty-four athletes from 37 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Kenyan Kip Keino, who beat World record holder Jim Ryun, who struggled to adapt to the altitude of Mexico City.
 It was the first medal for Kenya in the 1500 metres.
 Ryun's silver was the United States's first medal in the event since 1952.
 Bodo Tümmler took bronze, the first medal for West Germany as a separate nation.

+As of 2023, the winning margin of 2.98 seconds remains the only time the men's 1500 metres has been won at the Olympics by more than two seconds since the introduction of fully automatic timing.

 Summary

 While this Olympics was the emergence of Kenyan runners, Kip Keino was not an unknown quantity, he had won the 1966 Commonwealth Games and 1965 African Championships.
 In the final, it was Ben Jipcho who took the first lap out fast, with Keino lagging to the back of the field.
 Keino moved up toward the front, but didn't take the lead until two laps to go.
 When he moved forward, he did so decisively, creating a 30-meter gap on the field.
 Ryun was known for his last lap kicks.
 He held back waiting for the bell.
 At the bell he took off in chase, but Bodo Tümmler was also intent on racing.
 Ryun was able to beat Tümmler down the backstretch but his last lap kick was no match for the still more than 20 meter lead Keino held onto the final straightaway.